pusku/farm_manager/readme.md

-<p align="center">Farm Manager</p>
-an incomplete management app for an agro company.
+<p align="center">Farm Manager: an incomplete management app for an agro company.</p>

 ## License